psFried/test-logger/README.md

 Test Logger
 ===========

-Simple helper for Rust to initialize env_logger before unit and integration tests.
+Simple helper to initialize env_logger before unit and integration tests.
+Works on Stable Rust.

 Running `cargo test` does not initialize a logging backend, so those of us who use the `log` crate do not get to see log output when a unit or integration test fails.
 This crate just provides a simple macro that provides a way to initialize an `env_logger` during unit and integration tests while still making tests somewhat ergonomic to write.